basvandenberg/ng-select/README.md

 export class App implements OnInit {

     options: Array<any>;
-    mySelectValue: Array<string>; // Array of stings for multiple select.
+    mySelectValue: Array<string>; // Array of stings for multi select, string for single select.

     ngOnInit() {
         this.options = [